Our behaviour policy was most recently updated in July 2019 and can be viewed here.

 As required by law, the Governing Body has drawn up, in consultation with the school community and pupils, the following principles, around which our Positive Behaviour Policy has been designed:

-- If a member of staff is accused of misconduct, the Governing Body would ensure that the member of staff receives an appropriate level of pastoral support and would risk assess whether the member of staff can continue to work through any investigation period.
+• .
+If a member of staff is accused of misconduct, the Headteacher would discuss with the Governing Body who would support the Headteacher to ensure that the member of staff receives an appropriate level of pastoral support and would risk assess whether the member of staff can continue to work through any investigation period

-EVERY CHILD has the right to learn and no child has the right to disrupt the learning of others.
 THE ESTABLISHMENT OF AN APPROPRIATE ETHOS is an essential prerequisite for learning.
 It depends upon trusting relationships and a process of co-operative teamwork.
-Our school welcomes and encourages the involvement of the local authority, governors, parents and others in the community.
+Our school welcomes and encourages the involvement of the STARMAT, local authority, governors, parents and others in the community.

 The most effective and efficient approach to managing behaviour is by creating an active, happy, calm, positive and supportive atmosphere, whether in the classroom, when moving around the school or when out at play.
 This is a very real and day-to-day strength of Riverside School.